AlexLee24/Kinder_Trigger/README.md

 ## Features

-Kinder Trigger is a tool designed specifically for astronomical observations that can:
+Kinder Trigger tool is designed specifically for astronomical observations that can:

 - Read observation targets from a JSON configuration file
 - Automatically generate observation scripts and commands